 Hey, hey!!
 It’s April!
-Such a fun month; the days in Minnesota are getting warmer on a consistent basis, Easter!, daffodils, and baseball.
+Such a fun month; the days in are getting warmer on a consistent basis, Easter!, daffodils, and baseball.
 So many good things.
 There’s a million things to do in April, but I’ve narrowed it down to 31 things.

 Things to do outdoors, things to do for yourself, things to do with April holidays, and just good ol’ fun things to add to your days.

 Remember, this is not a checklist.
 It’s an inspiration list.
 You’d kill yourself trying to do all this in one month.
 Pick a few things that jump out at you if you’re needing a little pick-me-up.
 File the rest away for another month or another April.

 - April is National Poetry Month.
 Take advantage of this by reading a short poem to start the day each day.
 Some of the poetry books we love:

 – Where the Sidewalk Ends by Shel Silverstein (or anything by him for that matter)

 – A Family of Poems a collection of poems by Caroline Kennedy

 – Poetry for Young People Series– I love this series because each book features one specific poet.
 The poetry is paired with beautiful illustrations, info about the poet, and it also explains tricky parts of the poems that might be hard to understand.
 There’s a ton of books in this series.

 Here are a couple of kits if you want to try it at home:

 Get the 6 Secrets to a Simpler Mom Life